tatumio/tatum-php/docs/Api/CustomerApi.md

 <h4>1 credit per API call.</h4>

- <p>List of all customers.
-Also inactive an disabled customers are present.</p>
+ List of all customers.
+Also inactive an disabled customers are present.

 ### Example